ericbalawejder/ericbalawejder.github.io/resume.md

 permalink: /resume/
 ---

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;My skills are focused primarily in Java for the large enterprise market in financial services, telecom, pharmaceuticals, FAANG and 3/4 of the world’s smart phones being Android.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;My skills are focused primarily in Java.
 I’m interested in backend and mobile development for FTE and contract roles.
 My current position is an entrepreneurial repair role centered around the right to repair of off road motorcycles.
 <br>
 <br>
 <br>